rephus/paytest/README.md

     - view: contains the JSON serializers
     - service: contains the DB acctions (insert, select, update, delete...)

 All tests are inside src/test/scala/paytest, following a similar model-view-controller structure.
 There is also another application.conf file with the H2 database details only for tests.
+Plus, there is an additional `factory` pakcage for generating random objects (Account and Payment) with filled fields

 ## Implementation comments